visualfc/gop/doc/docs.md

 c.fprintf c.Stderr, c"Hi, %6.1f\n", 3.14
 ```

 Here `import "c"` is used to import libc.
-In this example we call two C standard functions `printf` and `fprintf`, passing a C variable `stderr` and two C strings in the form of `c"xxx"` (a XGo syntax to represent C-style strings).
+In this example we call two C standard functions `printf` and `fprintf`, passing a C variable `stderr` and two C strings in the form of `c"xxx"` (an XGo syntax to represent C-style strings).

 To run this demo, you need to set the `GOP_GOCMD` environment variable first.